 What Is a Multi-Zone Mini Split System?

 A multi-zone mini split system consists of two or more indoor mini split units which are all connected to a single outdoor unit or compressor.
-Typically, a multi-zone mini split system compressor can be connected to a total of eight indoor units.
+Typically, a multi-zone mini-split condenser or compressor can be connected to a total of eight indoor units.
 The number of indoor units that you want to connect to a single compressor will largely depend on the number of zones in your home that you would like to heat or cool.

 What Is a Single-Zone Mini Split System?